paul-ollis/vim-vpe/README.rst

 ============

 VPE provides a toolkit of modules and classes aimed at making it easier to extend ``Vim`` using modern Pythonic code.
-Its key features are:
+The headline features are:

-- A ``Vim`` class and corresponding ``vim`` singleton which provides an API that is as compatible as possible with Vim's built-in ``vim`` module, but includes extended capabilities.

-- The ``vpe`` package, containing additional modules and classes which provide:

-  - More pythonic APIs for some Vim features.
-  - Extension modules and classes to help in writing plugins in Python.

-- You can extend Vim using much more Pythonic code than is possible using only Vim's built-in ``vim`` module.

-- Support for plugins, using Python's standard library entry-point mechanism.

-- Buffer based logging support with optional stdout/stderr redirection, which can be invaluable for debugging your code.

-This is just a brief introduction.
-For more complete documentation see the `online documentation`_.
+- Instead of using the standard ``vim`` module you can use the ``vpe.vim`` object, which provides a greatly extended superset of the ``vim`` module's features.

+- Other extensions that, along with ``vpe.vim``, just make it easier to write Pythonic plugin code for Vim.

 Installation
 ------------

-Read the online documentation <HERE>.
+Read the `installation instructions online`_.

 Using VPE
 ---------

+This is just a brief introduction.
+For more complete documentation see the `online documentation`_.

 The quickest way to start using VPE is to import the `vim` object: